chok-chok/episode-api/README.md

 - `test_storage.py`: Integration tests, it actually calls `Postgres` to test all DB-access methods.

 ## Deployment consideration
-- If possible, my preference would be to deploy the project as K8S services
+- My preference would be to deploy the project as K8S services
-    - This is due to the limited working knowledge of other platforms

 ## Further improvement ideas
 - Adding CI via Github Action